4d/docs/docs/REST/REST_requests.md

  `GET  /rest/Person/?$filter="lastName!=Jones"&$method=entityset&$timeout=600`

 >You can place all values in quotes in case of ambiguity.
-For example, in our above example, we could've put the value for the last name in quotes "Jones".
+For example, in our above example, we could have put the value for the last name in single quotes 'Jones'.

 The parameters allow you to manipulate data in dataclasses in your 4D project.
 Besides retrieving data using `GET` HTTP methods, you can also add, update, and delete entities in a datastore class using `POST` HTTP methods.